Upgrade your workflows with a Xero barcode inventory system

 5. Improved inventory control

-Xero barcode inventory system helps you greatly improve your inventory control.
-All of this will help you reduce manufacturing overheads and lower carrying costs by better understanding your inventory movements.
+Xero barcode inventory software helps you greatly improve your inventory control.
+This will help you reduce manufacturing overheads and lower carrying costs by better understanding your inventory movements.

 6. Improved analytics and real-time data gathering

 The real-time overview of your products and the fact that you can store the data you need to collect means you can get fast and reliable information whenever you need it.
-You can then use it to implement better pricing strategies or better streamline your inventory.
+You can then use it to implement better pricing strategies or better streamline your inventory management.

 8. Improved business decisions

-As you have probably already gathered, Xero barcodes will improve a whole bunch of KPIs, such as efficiency, speed, and accuracy.
+As you have probably already gathered, Xero barcode software will improve a whole bunch of KPIs, such as efficiency, speed, and accuracy.

-All these improvements combine into providing you with the power to make quicker and more informed business decisions, saving you time and money using the data you’ve quickly obtained from your Xero barcode system for inventory.
+All these improvements combined provide you with the power to make quicker and better-informed business decisions, saving you time and money using the data you’ve quickly obtained from your Xero barcode system.

 So, now you know the importance and benefits of using a Xero barcode inventory system, where can you find a system built for manufacturers using Xero?

-Katana ERP manufacturing system supports manufacturers who handle sales orders, manufacturing orders and need to monitor items on the shop floor and beyond.
-It also comes equipped with integration functionalities so that you can synchronize and manage your manufacturing alongside your favorite e-commerce and accounting software like Xero.
+Katana cloud inventory platform supports manufacturers who handle sales orders and manufacturing orders and need to monitor items on the shop floor and beyond.
+It comes equipped with integration functionalities so that you can synchronize and manage your manufacturing alongside your favorite e-commerce and accounting software.

-• See and track your barcode number within the Katana platform
+• See and track your barcode within the Katana platform

 What this means for you is along with getting established with barcode software, you’ll also get access to a ton of other features that are essential for manufacturers, such as: